 Many grocers carry the seasoning blend, however the ingredient list on the brand we found read “spices (including black and red pepper)”.
 This manufacturer is keeping their spice blend a secret, which could be deadly for someone with a spice allergy.
 We are confident that one day soon we will have complete transparency of ingredients on labels and of recipe ingredients in all restaurants.
 Until then, there are many copycat recipes for Montreal seasoning that use slight variations on spices.
 Search for a recipe that works for you.
 It will be worth it!
 These baked mushrooms outshine any fried mushrooms because they are guilt free with all the taste and texture you and your family will enjoy.

-The recipe takes you through the breading process, but don’t miss out!
-Get your free comprehensive guide for the Standard Breading Procedure.
+The recipe takes you through the breading process, making the best crispy portobello strips!

 Crispy Baked Portobello Strips